 **Spoilers for ‘You’ seasons one and two below**

-After a year of waiting, Netflix gave us the perfect late-Christmas pressie when it dropped season two of its highly-bingeable, psychological thriller You on Boxing Day.
-Just like last year when the first batch of episodes appeared announced, chain-watching the series was the perfect accompaniment to your festive food coma.
+After a year of waiting, Netflix gave us the perfect late-Christmas pressie last year when it dropped season two of its highly-bingeable, psychological thriller You on Boxing Day.
+Just like in 2018 when the first batch of episodes appeared announced, chain-watching the series was the perfect accompaniment to your festive food coma.

 If, like us, you smashed through the second season even quicker than the first, you’ll be hoping for more episodes soon.
 Here’s everything we know about You season 3.